Urusei Yatsura: Only You: Reception

 Allen Divers of Anime News Network gave the subtitled version of the film an overall grade of "A", and the dubbed version a "B" grade, writing that "Despite its age, Urusei Yatsura is a solid series of the romantic comedy genre that has aged very well.
-Its simple designs and over the top characters makes it a joy for all who watch it.
+Its simple designs and over the top characters make it a joy for all who watch it.
 Newer fans may be at a loss as they struggle with the archaic look of the series, but can see the origins of many more current series they enjoy now.
 Urusei Yatsura is one of the original wacky love tales that helped define the entire genre.
 Without it and many of Rumiko Takahashi's other works, the romantic comedy genre would not be what it is today.
 Old school fans will enjoy what this movie has to offer, and those new to the series can sit back and enjoy it as well.
 A classic story given the royal treatment".

 Jasper Sharp of Midnight Eye wrote that the film "throws the viewer completely in at the deep-end, assuming at least some knowledge of the characters and their relationships is in place, though it shouldn't take too long for newcomers to find their feet."
 Dani Moure of Mania.com called the film "a lot of fun, and for the most part [...] very enjoyable."
 Chris Beveridge, also of Mania.com, wrote that "the budget is bigger and the designs are more detailed."